0Javelin0/tf2-autoexec/README.md

 ## (!)
 THIS CONFIG WILL:
   - Remove ragdolls & gibs
+  - Nukes textures for weapon skins
-  - Significantly lower textures for weapon skins(will nuke), map textures, & player model detail
+  - Significantly lowers map texture & player model detail
   - Remove map details such as grass
   - Remove the 3D sky effect
   - Remove almost all shading/gradients